-- 32. Advances in computational power and the explosive growth of the internet have led to the development of data analytics systems for accurately recommending content and products to internet users.
-The '282 patent teaches specific automated collaborative filtering ("Automated CF" or "ACF") technologies for recommending products and content to users of the internet. - 33.
-Although content and product recommendations on websites are commonplace today, at the time the inventions disclosed in the '282 patent were conceived, an advanced system for recommending products and content automatically utilizing variables (e.g., multiple users, product ratings, purchase history, and/or actions of website users) was novel. - 34.
+- 43. Although content and/or romantic recommendations on websites are commonplace today, at the time the inventions disclosed in the '282 patent were conceived, an advanced system for recommending content automatically utilizing variables (e.g., multiple users, profile ratings, and/or actions of website users) was novel at the time the '282 patent was conceived. - 44.
 The claims in the '282 patent describe a solution that is unquestionably rooted in computer technology to overcome a problem specific to and characteristic of computer networks.

 Today increasing numbers of people are turning to computational recommender systems.
 Emerging in response to the technological possibilities and human needs created by the World Wide Web, these systems aim to mediate, support, or automate the everyday process of sharing recommendations.
-12

-- 35. The Tapestry system, developed in 1992, introduced the idea (and terminology) of collaborative filtering.
+45. The Tapestry system, developed in 1992, introduced the idea (and terminology) of collaborative filtering.
 Tapestry was developed at Xerox's Palo Alto Research Center for electronic mail filtering and was based on the idea of exploiting explicit feedback (ratings and annotations) of other users.
 Tapestry stored the contents of messages, along with metadata about authors, readers, and responders.
 It allowed any user to store annotations about messages, such as "useful survey" or "Gary should see this!"
-Tapestry users could form queries that combined basic textual information (e.g., contains the phrase "recommender systems") with semantic metadata queries (e.g., written by Gary OR replied to by Joe) and annotation queries (e.g., marked as "excellent" by Chris). - 36.
-The development of the first collaborative filtering system was directly motivated by the need to sort electronic content transmitted over the internet (e.g., electronic messages posted to newsgroups).
-"The motivation for Tapestry comes from the increasing use of electronic mail, which is resulting in users being inundated by a huge stream of incoming documents." - 37.
-Although widely adopted today, in the 1990's, collaborative filtering was a groundbreaking technology offering significant benefits over existing recommendation systems that were content based ("content-based filtering").
-Content-based filtering made recommendations based on the content of a document.
-The creators of Tapestry described this break from prior systems:
+Tapestry users could form queries that combined basic textual information (e.g., contains the phrase "recommender systems") with semantic metadata